Volibear Build Guide by HVfun

 An efficient path in the current meta is to start red or blue buff, take your other buff and gromp, and gank a lane at level 3.
 Voli's level 3 isn't as strong as it was before his rework, but it's still pretty good.
 Only do this gank path if you're fairly sure that you'll be able to get the kill off.

 You can also do a 5 camp clear before its time to contest one of the scuddle crabs if you're not confident that your level 3 gank will work.
 Before the game starts, analyze the other team and decide if you want to go for the level 3 gank.
 Always have a plan going into the game.

 From here, your priority is to look for ganks that are open, but don't try to force anything that isn't available.
 If your lanes aren't set up for ganks, look to shadow and farm.
-As I wrote earlier, in patch 11.4 its more favorable to look to gank lanes more often than it used to be.
+As I wrote earlier, in the current meta its more favorable to look to gank lanes more often than it used to be.
 Do your best to constantly look for lanes to gank early game, because it's a big part of winning on Voli right now.

 Your next priority is to zone out the drake.
 Buy a pink ward and sweeper early, and look to use them to secure vision on the drake.
 Volibear isn't the best at soloing drakes, but sometimes you can do it early if the enemy jungler shows top.
 Look to take the drake after you get a kill either midlane or bottom, or if the enemy laners reset.